 If we have the right Joseph Irons, then he was in his early twenties, a working-class lad born in Stepney.
-At the time of the incident he was living off the Commercial Road in Sidney Place, where his neighbours were tailors and drapers, butchers and grocers, and dealers in furniture, and paint, and furs.
+At the time of the incident he was living off the Commercial Road in Sidney Place, where his neighbours were tailors and drapers, butchers and grocers, and dealers in furniture, paint and furs.
 There was also a maker of nautical instruments, a reminder that the history of the Commercial Road, which had been built to connect the docks to the city, was inextricably tied up with the life of the river.

-In fact Irons was the son of a seafaring man, one of the bronzed-faced individuals who were to be seen, in the words of All The Year Round, at the “edge and final boundary” of the easternmost reaches of the city, where the whiff of tar spiced the air, and the faint clank of a windlass could often be heard.
+The skyline of masts and the jumble of jetties and riverside houses also inspired artists, including Gustave Doré, Charles Napier Hemy and most notably James McNeill Whistler.
 One of Whistler’s Limehouse series is a sketch of Captain Cuttle, the retired sea captain of Dombey and Son.
 Dickens gives a wonderful impression of the merging of city and river in the vicinity of the old salt’s lodgings, which

 began with the erection of flag staffs, as appurtenances to public-houses; then came slopsellers’ shops, with Guernsey shirts, sou’wester hats, and canvass pantaloons, at once the tightest and the loosest of their order, hanging up outside.
 These were succeeded by anchor and chain-cable forges, where sledge hammers were dinging upon iron all day long.
 Then came rows of houses, with little vane-surmounted masts uprearing themselves from among the scarlet beans.
 Then, ditches.
 Then, pollard willows.
 Then, more ditches.
 Then, unaccountable patches of dirty water, hardly to be descried, for the ships that covered them.
 Then, the air was perfumed with chips; and all other trades were swallowed up in mast, oar, and block making, and boat building.
 Then, the ground grew marshy and unsettled.
 Then, there was nothing to be smelt but rum and sugar.

 Not that this and other extraordinary images are merely fanciful, for Dickens really knew Limehouse.
-The opium eater’s den in the opening chapter of The Mystery of Edwin Drood was based on a real dive, which Dickens came across while touring the less salubrious corners of the capital with his friend James Thomas Fields.
-The American publisher was hugely impressed, and recalled that
+The opium eater’s den in the opening chapter of The Mystery of Edwin Drood was based on a real dive Dickens came across while touring the less salubrious corners of the capital with a publisher friend, an American by the name of James Thomas Fields.
+Fields was hugely impressed and recalled that

 in a miserable court at night we found a haggard old woman blowing at a kind of pipe made of an old ink-bottle.